 The problem is that LH is hard to be separated and purified as a compound, on the other hand, HCG acts like LH and is easier to be prepared as a compound.
 That is why HCG injections are used in infertility treatments.

+Do you want to know about HCG hormone injections for fertility, HCG 5000 injection for ovulation, HCG injections for low sperm count, HCG injections for IUI, and HCG injections for fertility cost in TebMedTourism?
 This article explains how HCG injections are used in fertility treatments.
 It also covers all you need to know about HCG injections during infertility treatment.

 What is HCG and how is it produced?